 Ukraine's standard CIT rate is 18%.

-WHT, at a rate of 15%, applies to the majority of passive income payments to non-residents, unless an exemption or reduced rate is provided under a double tax treaty (DTT).
+WHT at a rate of 15% applies to the majority of passive income payments to non-residents, unless an exemption or reduced rate is provided under a double tax treaty (DTT).
 Ukraine has 75 effective DTTs in place.
-At the same time, Ukraine has also signed and ratified the MLI.
+At the same time, Ukraine has also signed and ratified the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI).
 Thus, if Ukraine and another country choose to apply the MLI to their DTT, the provisions of the MLI should modify the provisions of the DTT.
 See the Withholding taxes section for more information.

 Special CIT rates for insurance and gambling activities

-Organisation of lotteries is subject to a 28% rate in 2020 (30% rate starting from 1 January 2021); operating of gambling machines is subject to a 10% rate; and an 18% rate applies to bookmaker and other gambling activities (including casinos).
+Organisation of lotteries is subject to an additional CIT at 28% rate in 2020 and 30% rate for the period starting from 1 January 2021; operating of gambling machines is subject to a 10% rate; and an 18% rate applies to bookmakers and other gambling activities (including casinos).
 Contrary to CIT for insurance companies, amounts of CIT of 10% or 18% paid from gambling income do not reduce taxable profit of a company engaged in gambling activities (standard 18% rate is applied to the full amount of the taxable profit).

 Local income taxes